fernandokosh/redmine_time_tracker/README.markdown

 ## Version History

+* 0.9.3 fixed date queries for time log and time booking
 * 0.9.2 fixed compatibility with ruby 1.8.7
 * 0.9.1 restored compatibility with ruby 1.8.7
 * 0.9.0 compatible with Redmine 2.4.0